top of page

 IYG also connects youth to services provided by partnering organizations for housing, medical/mental health, educational resources, and legal assistance.

-IYG provides support to Genders and Sexualities Alliances (GSA) in high schools across the state.
-Support comes in the form of information, networking, skill-building resources, and regular visits.
-IYG also helps student leaders and faculty advisors to startup, develop, and maintain GSAs in their own schools, as well as hosting an annual GSA Network Summit.
+IYG's Indiana GSA Network provides support to Gender and Sexuality Alliances (GSA) and Diversity clubs in middle and high schools across the state.
+Support comes in the form of information, community, skill-building resources, regional and state-wide events, and annual site visits.
+IYG also helps student leaders and faculty advisors to startup, develop, and maintain GSAs in their own schools, as well as LGBTQ+ competency education opportunities for teachers and school staff.

 PARENTS.